RylanYoung/RylanYoung/README.md

 Aspiring IT and CyberSecuirty professional | CompTIA Network+, Security+, and Microsoft Azure Fundamentals certifications, hands-on experience in help desk support, system administration, SIEM, and incident response.
 Passionate about troubleshooting, securing systems, and growing in both IT support and cybersecurity.
 ## Objective

-Motivated and passionate about IT and cybersecurity, I am seeking an entry-level role as a SOC Analyst, Cybersecurity Analyst, or IT Help Desk Technician to gain hands-on experience and contribute to protecting digital systems.
-Eager to apply my foundational knowledge, technical skills, and problem-solving mindset in a real-world environment.
+Seeking an entry-level IT Help Desk or Cybersecurity/SOC analyst role to apply hands-on technical and security skills while continuing to grow.

 ## Skills